Predictive Visual Tracking: A New Benchmark and Baseline Approach: Experiments

 \subsubsection{Attribute-Based Evaluation}

 The performance under ten aerial tracking attributes (scale variation (SV), aspect ratio variation (ARV), occlusion (OCC), deformation (DEF), fast camera motion (FCM), in-plane rotation (IPR), out-of-plane rotation (OPR), out-of-view (OV), similar objects around (SOA), and motion blur (MB)) are reported in TABLE~\ref{tab:att}.
-The proposed PVT has improved the robustness of the trackers notably, ranking the first in all attributes, \textit{e.g.}, in FCM, our tracker SimRPN++\_alex\_f outperforms the second place (its baseline) by \textbf{7.1\%} and in the DEF scenario, our SimRPN++\_mob\_f improve its baseline by nearly \textbf{15\%}.
+The proposed PVT has improved the robustness of the trackers notably, ranking the first in all attributes, \textit{e.g.}, in FCM, our tracker SimRPN++\_mob\_f outperforms its baseline by \textbf{57\%} and in the DEF scenario, our SiamMask\_f nearly doubles its baseline.
 The attributes represent the typical challenges of the real-world UAV tracking compared with the general static object tracking, \textit{i.e.}, larger appearance variation and fast motion.
 In the LAE, the above difficulties are largely raised since some frames could be skipped.
 The attribute-based results have proven the promising effect of PVT in UAV tracking, alleviating the influence caused by the latency.